 An Invitation from The Association of Support Professionals

-Would you spend $550-$950 to get a really objective benchmarking analysis of your Web support site?
+Would you spend $1,000-$2,000 to get a really objective benchmarking analysis of your Web support site from five independent judges?
+If so, let me offer a suggestion: consider entering our annual ASP Best Support Websites competition.

-Naturally, the focus of the competition is on the ten top-ranked sites.
-But many companies enter even though they know they’re unlikely to end up in the “top ten.”
+Naturally, the focus of the competition is on the top-ranked sites.
+But many companies enter even though they know they’re unlikely to end up an award winner.

-The reason: Everyone who enters gets back a detailed, customized profile (see example below) of how their site scored in 25 separate performance categories.
-And the report also shows how these 25 scores compare against averages for all the other entries–precise benchmarks you otherwise couldn’t buy at any price.
+The reason: Everyone who enters gets back a confidential, detailed profile of how their site scored in 22 separate performance categories.
+And the report also shows how these 22 scores compare against averages for all the other entries–precise benchmarks you otherwise couldn’t buy at any price.

 And the scores you get back aren’t just one person’s anecdotal opinion.
-Every site gets reviewed by five independent analysts, using a scoring system that’s been fine-tuned over the past ten years.
+Every site gets reviewed by at least five independent analysts, using a scoring system that’s been fine-tuned over the past twenty-five years.
 If there’s an industry-wide yardstick for excellent Web support, this is it, hands down.

 Think about the value of this kind of independent, objective assessment the next time you’re lobbying for budget dollars for a site upgrade.
 Or looking for recognition for a job well done.
 As the folks from MasterCard might say: “Priceless.”